emarsden/pg-el/README.md

 This library has support for:

 - **SCRAM-SHA-256 authentication** (the default authentication method since PostgreSQL version 14), as well as MD5 and password authentication.
-There is currently no support for authentication using client-side certificates.
+There is currently no support for GSSAPI authentication.

 - Encrypted (**TLS**) connections with the PostgreSQL database, if your Emacs has been built with GnuTLS support.
 This includes support for authentication using client certificates.